 4. It’s also one of the most peaceful countries in Europe

-With its low crime rates and high standards of living, it was ranked 3rd out of 163 countries analyzed on the Global Peace Index in 2019.
-A good diet also means that the average life expectancy is pretty high, too.
+With its low crime rates and high living standards, it was ranked 4th out of 163 countries analyzed on the Global Peace Index in 2021.
+A good diet also means the average life expectancy is pretty high.

 5. Rome invaded the Iberian Peninsula in 219 BC